 The remuneration of councillors is regulated by the Local Governance (Scotland) Act 2004.
 However, these regulations do not apply directly to Regional Transport Authorities including SPT.
-Remuneration of councillors, namely the Chair and Vice-Chairs, is made under the previous powers of Strathclyde Passenger Transport Authority which were transferred to SPT.
+Remuneration of councillors, namely the Chair and Vice-Chairs, is made under the previous powers of Strathclyde Passenger Transport

+Authority which were transferred to SPT.
 SPT has however adopted the principles outlined in the legislation in so far as is practicable.
 The level of payment to the Chair and Vice Chair(s) was approved by the Partnership on 31 May 2007.
+The Partnership again approved the remuneration principle and levels on 1 June 2017.
 Remuneration paid to Councillors